Jakedavies/ibeacon_nav/README.md

   * Ability to upload/define new loctations
   *

+## Challenges

+* iBeacon distance accurracy
+ * iBeacons have an accuracy of +- 1 Meter from within 10 meters, and worse if the device is > 10 meters away.
+This will present a challenge in getting accurate location data while using both triangulation and basic proximity based tracking.
+* Determining a viable method of providing feedback to users who are sight impaired
+ * Audio feedback is an easy solution, but not preferred as it is disruptive
+ * A better solution would be to develop a haptic feedback system where different vibration patterns mean different things (Left or Right)

 ## Todo (In order or importance)

 1. Basic android app that interfaces with the IBeacon
 2. Add menus of locations to app
 3. Heading and directional tracking (IE, N-S-E-W) in order to give turn based Navigation